xtremespb/frank/README.md

 This jumper enables the first gamepad.

-*Note*: RS232 shares the GPIO16 with the first gamepad.
-This might be a good idea to remove this jumper if you are going to use RS232.
+*Note*: RS232 shares GPIO16 with the first gamepad.
+It might be advisable to remove this jumper if you intend to use RS232.